akanksh123/FCC-mini-projects/README.md

-# FCC-mini-projects-simple mini projects using react
+# FCC-simple mini projects using react